edm-opensource/go-help/README.md

 # Contributing
 We encourage you to contribute with utilities that you think are missing from the standard libraries.

-Feel free to make pull requests, we will look at them as soon as possible.
+Feel free to make pull requests to our develop branch, and we will look at them as soon as possible.

 # License
 MIT